KaranChand/HC18/README.md

 Getting the csv with ellipse descriptors is done by running `ellipse_fit.ipynb'

 ---
-Pre-trained model we used for segmentation (500 steps/epoch, 10 epochs) is available here: https://we.tl/t-XQ02jrhBzG
+Pre-trained U-net model we used for segmentation (500 steps/epoch, 10 epochs) is available here: https://we.tl/t-XQ02jrhBzG

+Pre-trained nnU-net model we used is available here: https://we.tl/t-ypyihrv10R